 The Water Cycle

 In this unit, your child will learn about the unique properties of water.
 She will follow a drop of water as it falls from the sky, flows across the land, provides life for animals and plants, and makes its way back to the clouds.
 For her final project, she will teach your family, friends, and neighbors about the water cycle.

-This unit can be used independently, but it is also designed to be used concurrently with the literature unit, Charlotte’s Web.
+This unit can be used independently but is designed to be used in conjunction with the literature unit Charlotte's Web.

 The Rain Forest

 In this unit, your child will explore the people, plants, and animals of the tropical rain forest.
 He will discover rain forest products in his own home and gain an appreciation for the relationships among living things in the rain forest.